top of page

 HOW TO APPLY

-This cohort of the course is only open to journalists and communicators in East Africa.
-Before you apply please read the information pack to understand whether you are eligible for this course.
+This cohort of the course is only open to journalists and communicators in Uganda.
+Before you apply please read the terms and criteria to understand whether you are eligible for this course.

-For any inquiries, please write to study@agroecology-school.org or coordinator@esaffuganda.org
+For any inquiries, please write to the Course Coordinator at study@agroecology-school.org.

 bottom of page